 Holley Canal Park

-Though the trail here does follow the canal, it is not the official Erie Canalway Trail, which is across the canal on the north side.
+You can also start at Holley Canal Park above the glen.
+Follow the paths through the park or along the canal to the outlet.
+However, please note that the trail here follows the canal but it is not the official Erie Canalway Trail, which is located across the canal on the north side.

 Canal Overflow